yshalsager/shamela2epub/README.md

 ### Maybe

-*   Fix TOC conversion problem when last nested section with level deeper than its next has the same page number by removing it from the TOC
+*   Fix TOC conversion problem when last nested section with level deeper than its next has the same page number by removing it from the TOC.

 ## Acknowledgments